OarisHunter/JamBot/README.txt

     - Search for top 5 results on YT.
     - Shuffle queue.
     - Multi-skip.
-    - Remove specific song in queue
+    - Remove specific song in queue.
+    - Loop.

 ------------------------------------------------------------------------------------------------------------------------